imagej/napari-imagej/doc/Troubleshooting.rst

 If ``npe2 validate`` returns an error, this indicates that napari-imagej was not installed correctly.
 In this case, please ensure that you have followed `Installation <./Install.html>`_ instructions.

-The search bar is disabled with the message "Initializing ImageJ..."
+The Search Bar Is Disabled with the Message "Initializing ImageJ..."
 --------------------------------------------------------------------

 Since napari-imagej is calling Java code under the hood, it must launch a Java Virtual Machine (JVM).
 The JVM is not launched until the user starts napari-imagej.
 As we cannot search Java functionality *until the JVM is running*, the search bar is not enabled until the JVM is ready.

 The first launch of napari-imagej can take significantly longer than subsequent launches while the underlying framework downloads the Java artifacts needed to run ImageJ2. **Downloading these libraries can take minutes**.
 These libraries are cached, however, so subsequent launches should not take more than a few seconds.

-The ImageJ2 GUI button is greyed out!
+The ImageJ2 GUI Button Is Greyed Out!
 -------------------------------------

 There are two common cases for a disabled ImageJ2 GUI button: